AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

-# Tips, Tricks & Troubleshooting1
+# Tips, Tricks & Troubleshooting

-Useful information to use as a reference when you are developing your add-on UI's with Spectrum.
+Useful information to use as a reference when you are developing your add-on UI's with Spectrum and how to troubleshoot issues you may see while trying.

 ## Notes

-- Using icons
+- **Using icons**

     You can import and use an icon from the Spectrum icon libraries provided in the [`icons-workflow`](https://opensource.adobe.com/spectrum-web-components/components/icons-workflow/) (icons representing graphical metaphors - a document, trash can, cloud etc) packages and [`icons-ui`](https://opensource.adobe.com/spectrum-web-components/components/icons-ui/) (icons that are parts of a component definition like an X or checkmark, expand icon etc).
 To use, first add to your project by installing them from the command line, or via the `package.json` with an `npm install`.
 Below are the package names for reference, and an example of using one from each: